Reorienting-to-Recovery/R2Rscenarios/README.md

 * 19: Only terminal hatchery / outplanting
 * 20: Phased hatcheries
 * 21: Release 50% in bay
-* 26: Install weir at hatchery # TODO is this used every year
+* 26: Install weir at hatchery

 #### Hydrology
 * 22: Use 2019 BiOp hydrology